Executive Social Presence as a GTM Pipeline Lever

 Month 7-12: The compounding becomes obvious.
 Your exec’s posts consistently reach 5-10x their follower count through shares and algorithmic distribution.
 The sales team reports that deals influenced by social content close faster.
 Recruits mention the exec’s LinkedIn presence as a reason they applied.

-The key metric to track is not follower count — it’s pipeline influence.
+The key metric to track is not follower count.
+It’s pipeline influence.
 Work with your revenue operations team to tag deals where contacts engaged with executive social content before entering the pipeline.
 Over 6-12 months, you should see that social-influenced deals convert at a higher rate and close faster than deals without social touchpoints.

 Executive social presence isn’t a quick win.
 It’s a long-term investment in trust, visibility, and pipeline efficiency.
 Thirty minutes a week from your executives, combined with a capable content operator and the right social management workflow, will produce compounding returns that no paid channel can match.